NexisOS/NexisOS/README.md

 # NexisOS
-Main repository for the NexisOS Linux distribution, containing core build infrastructure, package manager source, configuration examples, and tooling.
+Main repository for the NexisOS Linux distribution, containing core build infrastructure, decentralized declarative package manager source, configuration examples, and tooling.

+NexisOS is designed for high-security, reproducible, immutable, system-wide configuration management similar to NixOS, but built around TOML-based configuration, decentralized packaging, and modern security enforcement.

-Optimized for fast package store operations, generation rollbacks, sandboxed builds, SELinux-based immutability enforcement, and high-performance GC.
+Optimized for fast package store operations, atomic rollbacks, sandboxed builds, SELinux-enforced immutability, TPM-backed binary verification, and high-performance garbage collection and deduplication.

-## Security
+## Features
-Uses secure boot TPM attestation identity key to verify integraty of loaded binaries.

-Uses tetragon and selinux to prevent root from altering immutable core OS files.
-Also uses suricata for network intrusion detection and prevention.
+A declarative decentralised system level package manager

+NexisOS provides a system-level declarative package manager (nexispm) inspired by Nix, but:

+- Uses TOML instead of Nix expressions
+- Allows any user to easily package software using a minimal, predictable schema
+- Is decentralized — packages can be sourced directly from Git, remote archives, registries, or local files without a centralized maintainer or monolithic repository
+- Ensures full reproducibility with hashed store paths, deterministic builds, and lockfiles
+- All system files are generated & linked from an immutable content-addressed store

 ---